luffy-xu/huskygpt/README.md

 - 🤖 `AI`: AI-powered code review and unit test generation
 - ✨ `Free`: Free to use with an `OpenAI Session Token`, enjoy chatgpt-3.5 or gpt-4 (Plus Account).
 - 🛡️ `Security`: Security-conscious function and class extraction, customize your `SECURITY_REGEX`.
-- 🧠 `Customizing`: Customizable prompts and model selection
+- 🧠 `Customizing`: Customizable prompts and model selection.
 - 📂 `File Reader`: Supports reading files from `directories` or `git staged files`.